MarcusAfolabi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 22. DJ Cut Killer

-22-users_and_homes: Bash script that displays all users and their home directories, sorted by users, based on the /etc/passwd file.
+22-users and homes: Bash script that displays all users and their home directories, sorted by users, based on the /etc/passwd file.

+23. Empty casks make the most noise

+100-empty casks: Bash script that finds all empty files and directories in the current directory and all sub-directories as follows:

+Only the names of the files and directories are displayed.

+Hidden files included.

+One file name per line.